 |July 2, 1928||

-1st American Commercially-licensed TV Station (W3XK) begins limited broadcasting
+First American Commercially-licensed TV Station (W3XK) Begins Limited Broadcasting

 For the next 13 years, television was commercial-free!